-Our panel of lenders and the products and services they have available will change over time.
+The lenders on our panel products and services, they have available, will change over time.

-We would like to keep in touch with you, whether you have taken out a loan with one of our panel lenders, or where we have been unable on this occasion to provide you with any suitable options.
+We would like to keep in touch with you, whether you have taken out a loan or credit card with one of the lenders on our panel, or where we have been unable on this occasion to provide you with any suitable options.

 You have the right to opt out, regarding the future processing of your information.
 Opting out will not affect the lawful basis for processing of your data before you opted out.